ryanmaclean/brewery/README.md

 #### New Developer Provisioning scripts

-To build up a new machine from scratch, run the "install" command.
+To build up a new machine from scratch, run the`install` command.

 #### The Choosy Type